 Lets start at the beginning and lets review a first big challenge creators of great products are facing:

 If you never have had a look at the scaled agile framework, you may want to do so.
 It’s has some really good concepts in it.
 Still with all the enthusiasm I feel like being drawn back to the good old times of software engineering.
 And you know why?

 In our current project, we use an approach of the minimal viable product and we steer it with the story mapping technique.
 From the discussions in our team, here are five guidelines (or just one?) for such an endeavor to ensure a better work-life-balance.

 Companies, not surprisingly, want to make business.
 New products are not created just for fun but they should contribute to this overall plan.
 For that, a performing team combining a couple fields of expertise is an excellent asset.
 Each of these experts brings in their respective methodology.
 The article agile innovation from stars to road outlines a basic collaborative structure.
-This article is about the methodology from user experience.
+This article is about one aspect: the users’ experiences.

 In our current project, a software for managing sports events, user stories play an important role when it comes to development.
 Interestingly the focus of the requirements conversation changed completely from one level of maturity to the next.
 And there is a pattern behind it, as it seems.
 It leads to user story mapping.